ms-iot/iot-azure-dps-client/README.md

     setup.cmd

 ## provision DPS
-Deploy the provisioning tool (tpm_device_provision.exe built in the previous step) to Windows Iot device.
+Deploy the provisioning tool (tpm_device_provision.exe built in the previous step) to Windows IoT device.

 Run provisioning tool (get CONNECTION_STRING from Azure DPS service, DEVICE_NAME is up to you):